Oz (magazine): Legacy

 Partly because of its suppression by both Australian and British authorities (many editions of London Oz were banned in Australia), copies of both incarnations of the magazine are now rare and the British issues command high prices among collectors – individual copies of the most sought-after editions are now worth several hundred pounds each.

 Dennis was stung by personal comments made by the trial judge that he was of limited ability and a dupe of the other defendants; he later became one of Britain's wealthiest and most prominent independent publishers as owner of Dennis Publishing (publisher of Maxim and other magazines), and in 2004 released a book of original poetry.
 In 1995, Justice Argyle reiterated allegations about Dennis in The Spectator magazine.
 As this was outside court privilege, Dennis was able to successfully sue the magazine, which agreed to pay £10,000 to charity.
 Dennis refrained from suing Argyle personally: "Oh, I don't want to make him a martyr of the Right: there's no glory to be had in suing an 80-year-old man and taking his house away from him.
 It was just a totally obvious libel."

-Neville eventually returned to Australia, where he has become a successful author, commentator and public speaker, later styling himself as a "futurist".
+Neville eventually returned to Australia, where he became a successful author, commentator and public speaker, later styling himself as a "futurist".
 His books include The Life and Crimes of Charles Sobraj (1979), a critically praised account of the life of French/Vietnamese serial killer Charles Sobhraj, who preyed on Western tourists travelling on Asia's so-called "hippie trail" in the 1970s; the book was later adapted for a successful TV mini-series starring Art Malik.
-In the 1990s, Hippie Hippie Shake, a memoir of his years with Oz, was published.
+In 1995, Hippie Hippie Shake, a memoir of his years with Oz, was published.
 In 2007, Beeban Kidron directed a film adaptation which was to have been released in 2010.
 The film starred Cillian Murphy as Neville, Chris O'Dowd as Dennis, Max Minghella as Martin Sharp, Sienna Miller as Neville's girlfriend Louise Ferrier and Emma Booth as Germaine Greer (who vehemently repudiated the movie in her Guardian column).
 As of 25 May 2016, the movie was noted in the Internet Movie Database as having been "abandoned".
+Neville died in 2016.

 Richard Walsh became the founding editor of Gareth Powell's POL magazine, editor of the weekly newspaper Nation Review, and chief executive of the major Australian publishing and bookselling firm Angus & Robertson.
 In 1986, he was appointed as director and publisher of Kerry Packer's Australian Consolidated Press organisation, eventually managing a stable of over 70 magazines.

 Martin Sharp has long been regarded as Australia's leading pop artist and is well known in Australia for his passionate interest in Sydney's Luna Park and in the life and music of Tiny Tim.
+He died in 2013.

 Oz was parodied in the short-lived 1999 UK television series Hippies.